sabrikhalil/Micro_Mobility_Detection/README.md

 Learn more about their work at [mmtracking GitHub](https://github.com/open-mmlab/mmtracking).

+## Contact
+For any questions or issues faced during the execution of code, feel free to reach out to me in: khalil.sabri@polymtl.ca .

 ## Citation

 If you find our work useful in your research, please cite: